 …Also, cheap parts.
 Yes, unfortunately, your PCB might be doomed from the beginning.

-Poorly situated components, bad soldering jobs, insufficient PCB board thickness, can all lead to poor connectivity, and shoddy performance.
+Poorly situated components, bad soldering jobs, and insufficient PCB board thickness can all lead to poor connectivity and shoddy performance.

 If this is the case, you may simply need to replace it.